I tried the signature roast at 4 coffee chains, and there’s only one I would never order again

 - Erin Ajello for Insider

-Even though Gloria Jean’s is known for its cold drinks, the chain’s hot coffee tasted the absolute best out of all of the ones I tried.
+Though Gloria Jean’s is known for its cold drinks, the chain’s hot coffee tasted the best out of all the ones I tried.

-Because of its strong flavor, this coffee is the one I am most likely to drink again without adding any milk, sugar, ice, or flavor shots.
-I also think fellow black-coffee fans would seriously enjoy the slight kick that this roast has.
+Because of its strong flavor, Gloria Jean’s coffee is the one I’m most likely to drink again without adding any milk, sugar, ice, or flavor shots.
+I also think fellow black-coffee fans would enjoy its slight kick.

-But perhaps my biggest takeaway from this taste-testing process is that if you’re in a hurry, ordering a hot, black coffee is an efficient move.
+But perhaps my biggest takeaway from this taste-testing is that if you’re in a hurry, ordering a hot black coffee is an efficient move.

 At every chain I visited, my coffee was handed to me less than a minute after I ordered it, despite how crowded some of the locations were.

-If you usually like your coffee a bit diluted, it may be worth the wait to get your usual order, but if you’re looking to run in and out of a crowded chain, a simple hot, black coffee is the way to go.
+If you like your coffee a bit diluted, it may be worth the wait to get your usual order, but if you’re looking to run in and out of a crowded chain, a simple hot black coffee is the way to go.

 - The 8 things you should never do in a coffee shop, according to employees